Funding of science: Private funding: industrial/philanthropy/crowdfunding

 Private funding for research comes from philanthropists, crowd-funding, private companies, non-profit foundations, and professional organizations.
 Philanthropists and foundations have been pouring millions of dollars into a wide variety of scientific investigations, including basic research discovery, disease cures, particle physics, astronomy, marine science, and the environment.
 Privately funded research has been adept at identifying important and transformative areas of scientific research.
 Many large technology companies spend billions of dollars on research and development each year to gain an innovative advantage over their competitors, though only about 42% of this funding goes towards projects that are considered substantially new, or capable of yielding radical breakthroughs.
 New scientific start-up companies initially seek funding from crowd-funding organizations, venture capitalists, and angel investors, gathering preliminary results using rented facilities, but aim to eventually become self-sufficient.

 Europe and the United States have both reiterated the need for further private funding within universities.
-The European Commission highlights the need for private funding via research in policy areas such the European Green Deal and Europe’s role in the digital age.
+The European Commission highlights the need for private funding via research in policy areas such the European Green Deal and Europe's role in the digital age.

-Influence on research
+Criticism of science funding

 The source of funding may introduce conscious or unconscious biases into a researcher's work.
 This is highly problematic due to academic freedom in case of universities and regulatory capture in case of government-funded R&D.